web-deps/odom/docs/api/create-component/utils.md

 Specific utilities are used for inserting content into the DOM.
 The items in this category are:

 1. `components`: An object of components.
-2. `elements`: An object of DOM elements (HTMLElement, SVGElement etc).
+2. `nodes`: An object of DOM nodes.
 3. `markups`: An object of markup text (HTML, XML, etc).
 4. `texts`: An object of strings.